 Using the notation

 and a change of variables in the integration, we can recast equation \eqref{inteqB} in the more economic form:

-The existence of a non-trivial solution of equation \eqref{inteqB2} is necessary for the existence of a non-trivial steady state $p_*$.
-On the other hand, once a non-trivial solution of \eqref{inteqB2} is found we can substitute this directly into (2.5) to get a positive steady state.
-Also note that if the integral equation \eqref{inteqB2} has a non-negative solution then any positive scalar multiple of that is a solution, hence we can normalize $B^*$ such that the steady state will also satisfy the following condition
+The existence of a non-trivial (and non-negative) solution of equation \eqref{inteqB2} is necessary for the existence of a non-trivial steady state $p_*$.
+On the other hand, once a non-trivial solution of \eqref{inteqB2} is found we can substitute this directly into \eqref{steadystate} to get a positive steady state.
+Also note that if the integral equation \eqref{inteqB2} has a non-negative solution, then any positive scalar multiple of that is a solution, hence we can normalize the function $B^*$ such that the steady state will also satisfy the following necessary condition:

-We note that in the spirit of the approach we employed in \cite{FGH}, problem $\eqref{inteqB2}$ can be treated as an eigenvalue problem, now for a bounded operator.
-In particular for a fixed "environment" $P$ we consider the linear integral operator
+We note that problem $\eqref{inteqB2}$ can be treated as an eigenvalue problem, but now for a bounded operator.
+In particular for a fixed ``environment'' $P$ we consider the integral operator defined as

-More precisely we consider a family of integral operators parameterized by $P$.
-The existence of a positive (not necessarily strictly positive, only in the positive cone) steady state requires that for some $P_*>0$ the operator $\mathcal{L}_{P_*}$ has eigenvalue one with a corresponding positive (not necessarily strictly positive!) eigenvector $x$.
+More precisely, we consider a family of integral operators parametrised by $P$.
+The existence of a positive (not necessarily strictly positive) steady state requires that for some $P_*>0$ the operator $\mathcal{L}_{P_*}$ has eigenvalue one with a corresponding positive (not necessarily strictly positive) eigenvector $x$.

-We make the following regularity assumptions on the model ingredients which are needed in what follows.

-Some of the above conditions are biologically relevant, such as the assumption of non-negative and bounded vital rates, the others, such as differentiability, are necessary to discuss linear stability of steady states, see later in Section 5.

 The relationship between problems \eqref{spectproblem} and \eqref{intoperator} is established using the main result of \cite{HT}, which we recall here for the reader's convenience.

 \begin{theorem} (\cite[Theorem 3.5]{HT}) Let $\mathcal{B}$ be a resolvent-positive operator in $\mathcal{X}$, $s(\mathcal{B})<0$, and $\mathcal{A} =\mathcal{B}+\mathcal{C}$ a positive perturbation of $\mathcal{B}$.
 If $\mathcal{A}$ is resolvent-positive then $s(\mathcal{A})$ has the same sign as $r\left(-\mathcal{C}\,\mathcal{B}^{-1}\right)-1$. \end{theorem} In our setting for every $P\in [0,\infty)$ we have $\mathcal{A}_P=\mathcal{B}_P+\mathcal{C}_P$, where $\mathcal{A}_P$ is defined in \eqref{spectproblem} and